ambassify/tinymce-variable/README.md

 If the variable is not in the array it will not be converted to a visual array on the editor.

+## Variable class name

+By default each variable has a class name `variable` but you can override this like so:

+    variable_class: 'my-custom-variable'

 ## Develop

 Start a server to and open it in your browser: